dayanez/Dante/README.md

 ```

 Dante looks for `assets/` next to the executable.
 No install step for the recipient;
-they just need a GPU with an up-to-date OpenGL driver.
+they just need a GPU or a Laptop with some sort of Graphics capabilities and with an up-to-date OpenGL driver for better performance.

-Check License
+Check License for more info.
+But in short Filament code free use not mine.
+Now Editor and General Dante code is mine you are not allowed to use it unless I give explicit permission.
+This isn't a open source project and probably wont be.
+If you are looking for that you wont find it here thank you.